aaronbloomfield/pdr/labs/lab06/index.md

 ### clang++ flags ###

 So far, we have learned a number of clang++ flags (-o, -g, -Wall, -c, -MM).
-If you forget what these do, look at the Wiki section of the course's Collab workspace.
+If you forget what these do, look at the [compilation flags](../../docs/compiler_flags.html) page.
 We'll learn one other flag today: -O2.

 ### clang++: -O2 ###